Cross-Impact of Order Flow Imbalance in Equity Markets: Forecasting future returns

-To gain a better understanding of the structural properties of the resulting network, we aggregate node centrality measures \cite{everett1999centrality} at the sector level, and also perform a spectral analysis of the adjacency matrix \cite{kannan2009spectral,newmannetworks}.
-From Table \ref{tab:fut_group_degree}, we observe that on average, the network based on best-level OFIs contains more inner-sector connections than the other two counterparts, thus implying a sectorial structure.
-Table \ref{tab:fut_hubs} presents the top five most significant stocks in terms of out-degree centrality in each network.
-For example, in Figure \ref{fig:for_coef_lasso_sec_ofi1}, Amazon (AMZN), Google (GOOGL, GOOG), Nvidia (NVDA), NFLX (Netflix) are five hubs that possess the {highest} predictive power for other stocks, thus hinting at the possibility of building cross-asset models.
-Interestingly, Figure \ref{fig:for_coef_lasso_sec_ofiI} shows that even though Amazon, Netflix and Nvidia are still hubs, Google is replaced by Goldman Sachs (GS) and Facebook (FB).
-In Figure \ref{fig:for_coef_lasso_sec_ret}, Intuitive Surgical (ISRG), Broadcom (AVGO) and General Electric (GE) are new hubs, while Amazon (AMZN) is not.
+To gain a better understanding of the structural properties of the resulting network, we aggregate node centrality measures (see \citet{everett1999centrality}) at the sector level, and also perform a spectral analysis of the adjacency matrix.
+From Table \ref{tab:fut_group_degree}, we observe that the out-degree centrality of Communication Services, Consumer Discretionary and Information Technology is significantly larger than that of others, consistent with previous findings.
+Figure \ref{fig:for_coef_lasso_sec_ret} also shows that the network based on returns contains more inner-sector connections than the other two counterparts, thus implying a sectorial structure.
+Table \ref{tab:fut_hubs} presents the top five most significant stocks in terms of out-degree centrality in each network, which exhibit more impact on the prices of other stocks.

-Figure \ref{fig:fut_singular} shows a barplot with the average value for the top 20 largest singular values of the network adjacency matrix, for best-level OFIs, integrated OFI, and returns, where the average is performed over all constructed networks.
+Figure \ref{fig:fut_singular} shows a barplot with the average value for the top 20 largest singular values of the network adjacency matrix, for best-level OFIs, integrated OFIs, and returns, where the average is performed over all constructed networks.
 For ease of visualization and comparison, we first normalize the adjacency matrix before computing the top singular values, which exhibit a fast decay.
 In addition to the significantly large top singular value revealing that the networks have a strong rank-1 structure, the next 6-8 singular values are likely to correspond to the more prominent industry sectors.